-Currently we are living through uncharted times where the familiar patterns of our known existence have been disrupted by a global pandemic.
-Writing memoir through uncertain times can be an engrossing and ultimately grounding activity.
-This course offers a reflective space to investigate and preserve your memories through writing retrospectively about your life.
-As you gather together the various threads of your life experience and begin to make meaning of your material you realise its value and importance.
-There is no better time to summon your courage and commit to writing the story of your life.
+Currently we are living through uncharted times where the familiar everyday patterns of existence have been disrupted by a global pandemic.
+A memoir course at this time of uncertainty offers a welcome refuge and reflective space to investigate and preserve your memories in written form.
+The process of gathering together the various threads of your life experience and beginning to make meaning of them is an engrossing and ultimately grounding activity.
+This might be the perfect time to draw on your courage and commit to writing the story of your life.

 This course is designed for people who yearn to write a record of their life.
 It is for those who have never written and for those who enjoy writing in other genres but haven’t yet tried memoir.
-Under Deborah’s guidance, and in a mutually supportive environment, this eight-week course offers the essential structure, method and themes to help you strengthen your writing voice and begin to realise your memoir writing goals.
+Under Deborah’s guidance, and in a mutually supportive environment, this ten-week course offers the essential structure, method and themes to help the memoirist strengthen the writing voice and begin to realise the memoir project.

 Author Dr Deborah Shepard is an experienced memoir tutor, writing mentor and biographer.
 Her books include: The Writing Life: Twelve New Zealand Authors, Her Life’s Work, Between the Lives: Partners in Art and Reframing Women: a history of New Zealand film.
 Over eight sessions she will introduce you to the pleasures of writing memoir, to the history of the genre and inspiring samples of work by memoirists such as: Janet Frame, Janice Galloway, Charlotte Grimshaw, Fiona Kidman, Blake Morrison, Peter Wells, Jeanette Winterson, Tim Winton.
 Working on your own and as a group, sharing the writing as you go, you will complete a collection of memoir pieces and portraits that will supply the structure upon which to develop your memoir.
 Each participant receives an individual mentoring session with Deborah and an opportunity to publish on her ‘Writers’ Stories’ forum at https://www.deborahshepardbooks.com/writers-stories